Best Invisible Dog Fence

 Wireless GPS pet fences, by contrast, use satellites to map a particular border (geo-fence) for the pet instead of utilizing a buried wire and a repaired radio signal.
 Mapping the fence limit is frequently done by utilizing cellular technology.
 The receiver collar is linked to the GPS program that sends out an alert to the receiver collar if the pet approaches the border and remedies the pet if it does not pull back from the boundary.

-While the objectives of the two systems are similar, making use of GPS technology for pet containment raises a number of issues:
+While the objectives of the two systems are similar, making use of GPS technology for pet containment raises several issues:

 Issue # 1– Irregular Limit.

-GPS dog fences, however, do not supply that exact same consistency.
-GPS collaborates can shift and are prone to interference and changes in signal strength.
+GPS dog fences, however, do not supply that same consistency.
+GPS can shift and are prone to interference and changes in signal strength.

-Why is a constant limit so important to an electronic dog fence?
+Why is a constant limit so crucial to an electronic dog fence?
 In a word, training.
-For an electronic pet fence to work correctly, the pet needs to be able to understand and acknowledge the containment location borders.
-A border that is not consistent can make and confuse the pet training and containment less effective and less safe and secure.
+For an electronic pet fence to work correctly, the pet needs to understand and acknowledge the containment location borders.
+A border that is not consistent can make and confuse the pet training and containment less effective, safe, and secure.

-Real– you can set it up anywhere, however, in addition to the disparity concern (and perhaps the absence of power and/or satellite service), how will the dog know where the boundary is?
+Real– you can set it up anywhere.
+However, in addition to the disparity concern (and perhaps the absence of power and satellite service), how will the dog know the boundary?
 Training (including flags, repeating, and a constant border) are key to effective training and a delighted pet.

 Issue # 2– Much Shorter Battery Life.